 Surrounding these is the massive urban conurbation of Metro Manila.
 The best-known areas are Pasay to the south, Makati to the South-East and Mandaluyong to the East.

-Manila is very overcrowded and the traffic, noise and air pollution can be overwhelming.
+Manila is very overcrowded and many people find the traffic, noise and air pollution overwhelming.
 Like any other major city, I would strongly advise against walking around alone at night.
 Also, only visit public parks during daylight hours.

 Getting Around Manila

-There are various ways to get around Manila, jeepneys go everywhere (except for a small area of Makati) but can be a little tricky to figure out which one to catch.
+There are various ways to get around Manila, jeepneys go everywhere (except for a small area of Makati).
 Taxis are easy to hail and buses are plentiful.
 If you are lucky, you will be based close to either the LRT or MRT railway systems.
-The trains are very crowded (especially during rush-hour), however, they are frequent and it’s easy to work out the routes.
-I am lucky as my wife comes from Manila and knows the travel system really well.
+The trains are packed (especially during rush hour), but they are frequent and it’s easy to work out the routes.

-The sakay app (“sakay” means “aboard” in Tagalog) can be very useful as it will work out for you how to get between two points by MRT/LRT, bus and jeepneys.
+The sakay app (“sakay” means “aboard” in Tagalog) can be very useful as it will work out how to get between two points by MRT/LRT, bus and jeepneys.

 Poverty and Shopping Malls